VocabHunter/vocabhunter.github.io/about.md

 * VocabHunter uses [FontAwesomeFX] to generate various icons from the [Font Awesome] set.
 * Dependency Injection is handled with [Gluon Ignite] and [Guice].
 You can find out all about this in the article [Dependency Injection in JavaFX][DependencyInjection].

+Finally, some acknowledgements for this website:

+* Output from the [Simple Sharing Buttons Generator] was adapted for the social network sharing buttons on this site.
+* The icons for the sharing buttons come from the [Social Flat Rounded Rects] set by [Aha-Soft].

 [Adam Carroll]:https://github.com/AdamCarroll/
 [download]:/download
 [Apache Licence, Version 2.0]:http://www.apache.org/licenses/LICENSE-2.0